DavidPratten/idr-examples/Birthday_money/README.md

 |-----|----------------|
 | 10  | $100.00        |

-And Query 2 gives the same answer!
+And Query 2 also gives the same answer!
 ```
 # Query 2
 select * from standard_birthday_money where birthday_money=100;